toussaintma/deeplearningforcoders/feature-engineering-cheatsheet.md

 ## Imports and tooling

-- Numpy, Pandas, Matplotlib
+* Numpy, Pandas, Matplotlib, seaborn
-- import numpy as np # linear algebra
+* import numpy as np # linear algebra
-- import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)
+* import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)
-- from matplotlib import pyplot as plt
+* from matplotlib import pyplot as plt
-- import os
+* import os
-- from sklearn.tree import DecisionTreeClassifier
+* from sklearn.tree import DecisionTreeClassifier
-- from sklearn import tree
+* from sklearn import tree
+* import seaborn as sns for visualization especially with lots of features

 ## Data Discovery

 - Most can be done with Pandas
 - Domain knowledge is key to understand the data and values (almost all of titanic can be done with only the name column!)
 - Choosing a good validation set is hard! domain knowledge helps a lot
+- beware of imbalanced classes!
 - df = pd.concat([datasets]) to concatenate training and validation set for discovery and preprocessing
 - df[col].str.contains() for text fields
 - pd.pivot_table(df, values='valuestosum', index=['columnforrows'], columns=['columnforcols'], aggfunc=np.sum, fill_value=0) to understand how input impact results